A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 Niche Relevancy Level

 For starters, check how relevant a domain is to your site.
-From our example, except of crazyegg.com all websites are specifically related to SEO.
+In our example, except for crazyegg.com all other websites are specifically related to SEO.

 A little open secret!